 ok.text ("👋 hello " ++ name ++ "\n")

-Its first argument is an Environment, which is a way of grouping Cloud resources into a configuration environment for basic access management.
+• An Environment — a way of grouping Cloud resources into a configuration environment for basic access management.

-🏷️ Assign the service a name
+🏷️ Assigning the service a name

 serviceName = ServiceName.named "hello-world"